Rohitghule131/social_networking_application/README.md

 2. Run Docker Container
 To run the Docker container, use the following command:

-docker run -d -p 8000:8000 social_networking_application
+docker run -p 8000:8000 social_networking_application

 This will start your Django project and make it accessible at http://localhost:8000.